idanhoro/Jenkins-k8s/README.md

 # SSL-TLS

-It works at local machine but for at provider like AWS , CA is needed.
+It works on local machine but for a provider like AWS, known Certificate authority is needed to authorize your certifcate.

 Create with ACM  -
 [Guide to use AWS Certificate Manager ACM](https://k21academy.com/amazon-web-services/aws-certificate-manager-acm/)

-Create localy -
+### Create localy -
  1. Need to generate certificate.
 You can generate certificate using the following OpenSSL commands: